Cold Weather Clothing – Silver Explorer

 What to Wear in the Landings

 LIFE VEST Last thing you put on is your life vest.
 These are very small and not big like many life vests can be.
-Not uncomfortable to wear (shown in the above picture).
+Not uncomfortable to wear.

 WALKING STICK If anyone has a little difficulty with balance, a walking stick is a great idea and it does help steady you on the rocky landings.
 Quite a few people had these.

 PROVIDED CLOTHING The ship will provide you with a polar parka and backpack that you can take home with you when you leave the ship.
-Even though the parka does not look very thick, it is surprisingly warm and works great.
+Even though the parka does not look very thick, it has a puffer jacket underneath and then the red polar parka.
+It is surprisingly warm and works great.
 I bought a new warm coat for my first trip and never even put it on!
 Make sure that the provided rubber boots you select are big enough for your pants and sock layers.
 This is important since they are hard to get on and off, particularly if they are too tight.
-The pre-cruise materials suggest you bring your own boots but there are plenty onboard.
+The pre-cruise materials suggest you bring your own boots but in the past there were plenty onboard.
+If you have exceptionally small or large feet then you could consider buying a pair of boots or renting them from Silversea.

 IT IS IMPERATIVE THAT YOU BRING A PAIR OF WATERPROOF PANTS The cheap type works fine with the rubber inside.
-Some of the expensive new materials work no better than the plain rubberized pants.
-We purchased a pair from REI that were about $75 and I actually really liked these pants.
+We purchased a pair from REI of the lighter weatherproof nylon that were about $75 and I actually really liked these pants.
+Be sure that they say WATERPROOF not WATER RESISTANT.
 Zippered pockets helped hold our room keys and they dried instantly.
 Sporting goods stores carry these.
 Lots of people had rubber overalls and they worked well, but pants are sufficient.
 These are very ugly but do not worry, everyone looks just the same.
-These are my recommendations.
-Others may think differently, but this is what I would suggest.

 SECOND LAYER For the top I would wear another t-shirt, or if it appears to be cold, a layer of fleece, which is still light, yet warm.
 This is plenty with the polar parka that the cruise line will provide you.
 NO ONE WILL EVER SEE THIS CLOTHING as the parka covers up everything, so just buy cheap fleece tops; two would be sufficient.
 For the bottom, you need a pair of pants to go between the long underwear and the rubberized waterproof pants.
 If you do not have an extra layer and you perspire, you can get cold.
 I would suggest something that thins out at the ankle.
 You need to stuff all this in your boots, so if it is too full at the bottom it can be a problem.
 My husband wore blue jeans; I wore a pair of fleece pants.
 You will need one or two pairs of wool or ski socks.
 I wore two pairs and never had cold feet; my husband wore one pair and was fine.